joshhus/blockchain-sw-25/howto/console-fixpack.md

 - Replace `<KEY>` with your entitlement key.

-After you log in, use the following command to pull the images for {{site.data.keyword.blockchainfull_notm}} Platform 2.5:
+After you log in, use the following command to pull the images for {{site.data.keyword.blockchainfull_notm}} Platform 2.5.

+If you are deploying on OpenShift Container Platform on LinuxONE, you need to replace `amd64` with `s390x` throughout these instructions.
+{: important}

 ```
 docker pull cp.icr.io/cp/ibp-operator:2.5.0-20200825-amd64
 docker pull cp.icr.io/cp/ibp-init:2.5.0-20200825-amd64